Part of key topic Dependent Origination

 Reference: Time & Timelessness by the Amaravati Saṅgha.

-Reference: T. S. Elliot, The Dry Salvages.
+Reference: T. S. Eliot, The Dry Salvages.

 Vinaya: Mahāvagga 1: The story of the Buddha’s enlightenment.